A Book Review of Prohibitions of the Tongue by Shaykh Muhammad Mawlud

 - 40 Hadith Nawawi, Hadith 29

-About the author: Tariq Patanam is a guest contributor with an ijazah (license to teach) in Prohibitions of the Tongue from Sh Rami Nsour (who himself has an ijazah from Sh Muhammad Al-Hasan).
+About the Author: Tariq Patanam is a guest contributor with an ijazah (license to teach) in Prohibitions of the Tongue from Shaykh Rami Nsour (who himself has an ijazah from Shaykh Muhammad Al-Hasan).
 He graduated from Stanford University with a major in computer science and a minor in philosophy.
 His interests include Islamic jurisprudence, tech innovation, and cookies.